 AI captures those.
 An agent on your website or phone line answers immediately, qualifies the visitor, and routes serious prospects forward — regardless of when they arrive.
 The leads were already there.
 AI stops them from disappearing.

-The Federal Reserve's 2026 Small Business Credit Survey found that among small businesses using AI, the most common use was writing and marketing — but the revenue impact came from the operational functions: 31% reported higher sales and 71% reported increased productivity.
+The Federal Reserve’s 2026 Small Business Credit Survey found that among small businesses using AI, 31% reported higher sales and 71% reported increased productivity.
 Those two outcomes are connected.
 Productivity recovered is capacity redirected toward revenue.

 Faster follow-up